 When the soldiers were ordered to take the crucified men down, they confirmed that Jesus was dead by piercing his side with a spear.
 Assuming the soldier who thrust the spear was right handed and thrust the spear from in front of Jesus’ body on the cross, the spear would have pierced Jesus’ left side, probably piercing his heart.
 If he wasn’t already dead, this would certainly have killed him off.
 However, we are told that “blood and water” flowed out of the wound, not just blood.
 When blood clots, as it does after death, the aggregated mass of blood cells separates from the surrounding fluid.
 Therefore the “blood and water” would have been clotted blood, serum (the blood fluid) and fluid from the pleural and pericardial cavities (fluid filled spaces around the lungs and heart).
 The soldiers clearly took this as a sign that Jesus was already dead.

 Jesus’ burial is also described in detail.
 Joseph of Arimathea and Nicodemus took Jesus’ body, wrapped in grave clothes, and placed it in a tomb.
 There is no doubt those who took the body and placed it in the tomb knew Jesus was dead.
-In those days most people were more familiar with death than we are, and they attended to the preparation and burial of dead bodies themselves.
+In those days most people were more familiar with death than we are, as they attended to the preparation and burial of dead bodies themselves.

 Jesus’ body was wrapped in grave clothes, both for decency and to facilitate moving the body.
 Wrapping the body would have included tying the legs together and securing the arms to the sides.
 It is very hard to move a dead body without doing this.
 The grave clothes also included an additional cloth over the face, which would have held the lower jaw in place and was secured by tying it around the neck.
 This process would prevent any live person from breathing or moving.